 - Snow removal in crosswalks

 - Help plant and maintain trees under 20 feet tall (link)

-- Certain flowerbeds within the district are planted & maintain (see inventory map - coming soon)
+- Certain flowerbeds within the district are planted & maintain (see inventory map)

 - Hire extra security and off-duty officers for daily patrols